 The bad connections table enables you to access the context menu for each of the bad connections, which contains the following:

 2.x Agent connections cannot be edited from this interface.

 Edit Connection: Generates a window to edit the connection details.

 Delete Connection: Removes the connection.
-If you delete the connection, then it will no longer show as a bad connection, and it will be forgotten.
+If you delete the connection, it is not longer displayed as a bad connection, and is forgotten by MySQL Enterprise Service Manager.